 - I Have Your Wife: While Luigi, Toad and Yoshi try to revive the Princess, two Mechakoopas sidle up in a canoe.
 They announce that Mario is being held a prisoner, and that if they fail to put the Princess into their boat, Luigi's brother will pay.
 The Mechakoopas give them all a demonstration by symbolically burning a Mario effigy with the flamethrowers in their mouths.

-- During her jailbreak, the Princess belts out a "HIEEE-YAAAAH!", performing a surprise spin kick (in heels!) on the awestruck Koopa Kids.
+- During her jailbreak, the Princess belts out a "HIEEE-YAH!", performing a surprise spin kick (in heels!) on the awestruck Koopa Kids.

-- Improvised Weapon: Peach pelting the Koopas with cosmetics.
+- Improvised Weapon: Toadstool pelting the Koopas with cosmetics.

-- Mario lassos Bowser's clown car with the same rope the Koopas tied him up with.
+- Mario lassos the Koopa Clown Car with the same rope the Koopas tied him up with.

-- Implausible Deniability: Bowser notices that the "Princess's" voice sounds funny, and wonders why she's wearing a surgical mask.
-Luigi claims to have a cold., but this just makes Bowser want to give "kiss [her] better."
+- Implausible Deniability: Bowser notices that the "Princess'" voice sounds funny, and wonders why she's wearing a surgical mask.
+Luigi claims to have a cold, but this just makes Bowser want to give kiss her to make her feel better.

-- Kicking Ass in All Her Finery: Peach can do flying kicks even in her Pimped-Out Dress and heels.
+- Kicking Ass in All Her Finery: Princess Toadstool can do flying kicks even in her Pimped-Out Dress and heels.

 - Laser-Guided Karma: Once the Yoshis are de-hypnotized, Bowser flees inside his wedding cake.
 As if on cue, the Yoshis start eating the cake until it topples.